 Vertigo feels like the world is spinning or turning upside down.
 If you experience vertigo when diving and lose track of where the surface is, firstly remain calm and keep breathing normally.
 Then, signal to your dive buddy for help and try one of the following tips:

 - Exhale and watch where your bubbles go.
 Follow them slowly to the surface.

 - Look for water droplets in your mask; they will always drip down.
 Head in the opposite direction.

 - Use a fixed point of reference to steady your focus – your dive computer, a shot line, or even your buddy can all help!

 If you experience vertigo during or after a dive, discontinue diving for the day and contact DAN.
 Vertigo can be a sign of decompression sickness, hypoxia, contaminated breathing gas, an ear equalization issue, or a side effect of seasickness medication.

+The side effects of seasickness, nerves, or even an unpleasant meal can still take hold at depth, and many divers wonder what to do if you throw up while scuba diving.
 If you feel the need to vomit, the best thing you can do is hold your regulator in and let your body do what it needs to do.
 Modern second stages can take it.